telefonicaid/fiware-orion/README.md

 If you are not sharing your data across systems and have no need for linked data concepts, then the current stable version of **NGSI** (**NGSI-v2**) is more than sufficient.
-If so, please use the original unforked [Orion](https://github.com/telefonicaid/fiware-orion) instead of Orion-LD (that is not up-to-date in terms of NGSIv2).
+If so, please use the original unforked [Orion](https://github.com/telefonicaid/fiware-orion) instead of Orion-LD (that is not up-to-date in terms of NGSI v2).

 Examples of **NGSI-LD** can be found in [ETSI](https://forge.etsi.org/gitlab/NGSI-LD/NGSI-LD/tree/master/examples).
 See also the [OpenAPI Specification of NGSI-LD](https://forge.etsi.org/swagger/ui/?url=https://forge.etsi.org/rep/NGSI-LD/NGSI-LD/-/raw/master/spec/updated/generated/full_api.json)